What's Happening on the Farm?

 A traditional fall ritual is the search for the right pumpkin by taking a drive, enjoying the changing foliage and celebrating the change of season by walking through our small acreage farms colorful pumpkin patch.
 Grocery stores have piles of pumpkins, but there is nothing like wandering a pumpkin patch on the farm to get in the mood for the harvest season.

-This autumn is the sixth year that Greentree Naturals will be open for our U-Pick Pumpkin Patch.
+We are the only certified organic pumpkin patch in the region!
+This autumn is the seventh year that Greentree Naturals will be open for our U-Pick Pumpkin Patch.
 Pumpkins are ripe for harvest in October when the seasons change and there is a crisp fall breeze in the air.
 We wait until after the frost is on the pumpkin to assure they are ripe and ready for picking, which is variable every fall.

 We have sold out every year, so plan ahead and get on the call list so we can contact you when the pumpkins are ready!
 Pumpkin harvest is by reservation only as we are a working farm and need to work around pumpkin patch visits.
 Make your reservations early for the best selection.
 We are happy to host school tours and other groups by appointment.
 Pumpkins $5.00 each any size.
 Give us a call at 263-8957 or email firstname.lastname@example.org to find out when the frost is on the pumpkins!
 We also have corn stalks and Indian corn for sale for fall decorations.